- January 18th: NO SCHOOL

 - January 21st: NO SCHOOL

 In this next reading unit, a major focus is on reading fluency as they encounter longer texts.
 Students will focus on reading in phrases with appropriate expression, at a just right pace.
 Students will also pay attention to literary language in texts.
 They will notice when an author plays with words or uses comparisons.
 We will explore some poetry as we dig into literary language.
 As students encounter longer texts, it is important that they “hold on” to the different parts of the text so they are able to understand the book as a whole.
 Continuing to jot thoughts down on sticky notes, sharing ideas with a partner, and rereading are critical reading behaviors.
 Students will continue to set goals and monitor those goals.

-We will wrap up our Narrative Writing Unit during the first two weeks of January, then front load our Informational Writing Unit with a deep study of Famous Americans..
-The following bullets are questions/thinking points that will be the focus during this unit:
+We will wrap up our Informational Writing Unit during the first two weeks of January, then move on to our Opinion Writing Unit.
+In this unit students will: